-Maria's tortillas, Brian's recipes, so many delicious beverages and the perfect pre-movie snacks!
+Maria's tortillas, Kyle's recipes, so many delicious beverages and the perfect pre-movie snacks!

 Cantina Leña is a bright new spot in the downtown Seattle dining scene.
 Flavors of Yucatan cuisine inspired the concise and vibrant menu which features smoked meats, charred veggies and zesty ceviche.
 We hope you develop an addiction to the crunchy pork carnitas nachos or the torta with smoked meat & pickled pineapple.
 At lunch time there is quick tempo counter & bar service and in the evening a full service bar and dining room.